 This is just one of the many examples of what Peter Schweizer, author of the book Clinton Cash (2015), calls the Clintons’ pay-to-play scheme, “Give money to Bill, get favors from Hill.”
 The book quickly became a New York Times bestseller.
 Pirated copies included, the documentary of the same name has already drawn over 3 million viewers (here and here).

 Bil Clinton founded his Foundation in 2001.
-Because his wife HIllary would serve under Obama, the President ordered the Clinton Foundation make public its list of donors.
+Because his wife Hillary would serve under Obama, the President ordered the Clinton Foundation make public its list of donors.
 This should help Hillary avoid a conflict of interest.
-However, in the meantime it has for example become clear that at least one aid of then Secretary of State Hillary Clinton, Cheryl Mills, at the same time had also done work for the Clinton Foundation.
+However, in the meantime, it has, for example, become clear that at least one aid of then-Secretary of State Hillary Clinton, Cheryl Mills, at the same time and also done work for the Clinton Foundation.

 The Clinton Foundation and the Dutch Government

 Aside from big corporations, foundations, and philanthropists, the list of donors also names a number of national governments, among others The Netherlands.
 They have donated large amounts of taxpayer money.